hackersanddesigners/octomode/README.md

 `make run` (runs the Flask application)

-Open the application at port `5001`, for example: <http://localhost:5001> or <http://mydomainname.ext:5001>.
+Open the application at port `5001`, for example: <http://localhost:5001> or <https://mydomainname.ext:5001>.

+## Install octomode with an URL prefix

+If you want to install octomode with an URL prefix, like <https://mydomainname.ext/octomode/>, then you can use the gunicorn WSGI.

+If you have ran the `make setup` command already, then `gunicorn` is already installed.

+Configure your application root URL in your `.env` file.

+You can simply run *octomode* now with the following command to run it with `gunicorn` (and not the built-in Flask dev server):

+`make action`

 ### Dependencies

-`python` dependencies are listed in `requirements.txt`

-To install them, you can run:

-`make setup`

-This creates a virtual environment at `.venv/` and installs all the dependencies here.

-### Other configurations on the server

-* Configure the webserver to listen to the port of the flask application, for example with a subdomain
-* Expand the current https certificate for a subdomain
-* Restart nginx (`sudo service reload nginx`)
-* To keep the flask application running in the background: add a new config to supervisor (`cp /etc/supervisor/conf.d/previousexample.conf /etc/supervisor/conf.d/new.conf`)
-* Restart supervisor (`sudo service reload supervisor`)
+* pandoc
+* python dependencies, see: `requirements.txt`

 ## Use octomode locally